Dig Your Own Hole

 Dig Your Own Hole is the second studio album by the English electronic music duo the Chemical Brothers.
 It was released on 7 April 1997 in the United Kingdom by Freestyle Dust and Virgin Records and in the United States by Astralwerks.
-It was recorded between 1995 and 1997, and features Noel Gallagher of Oasis and Beth Orton as guest vocalists.
+It was recorded between 1996 and 1997, and features Noel Gallagher of Oasis and Beth Orton as guest vocalists.

 Dig Your Own Hole was the first Chemical Brothers album to reach number one on the UK Albums Chart.
 Five singles were released, two of which reached number one in the UK: "Setting Sun", "Where Do I Begin", "Block Rockin' Beats", "Elektrobank", and "The Private Psychedelic Reel".
-The album has been included in several British magazines' lists of the best albums ever.
+The album received critical acclaim and has been included in several British magazines' lists of the best albums ever.
 The success of the album led the Chemical Brothers to be much sought-after remixers, and they released a mix album in 1998, Brothers Gonna Work It Out.